nkatzz/OLED/README.md

 ## Test Run

 Detailed instructions on how to perform a test run with ``OLED`` are provided in the manual.
+Please refer to the manual for details on the data and the learning task we'll use for this test run.
 In sort:

+* Download some data and some background knowledge
+** test

 ## Datasets